 The data will be read from one table and written to another.
 The AgileAssets System will write to a table named XAA_LOC_IDENT.
 Exor will read from this table and write to a table named XAA_NET_REF.

+AgileAssets system will populate the HISTORIC_DATE, LOC_IDENT, ROUTE_NAME, OFFSET_FROM, OFFSET_TO and SOURCE_TABLE columns.

 If the old location has become two new locations separated by a section of road (that may be of zero length) then two, or more, rows will be returned to list all new locations.
 For example, if the middle mile of a 3 mile route is re-aligned to be 0.2 mile shorter, so that milepoints from 1 and 2 become a new datum from 1 to 1.8 and milepoints 2 through 3 become 1.8 to 2.8, the locations that span the realignment would return two (or more) records: one for the section before the realignment, giving the new network location at that point and one for the section now realigned, with null values for the route, start and end measure, and a possibly a third, for the section after the realignment (if it exists) with the new location of this section.

 When the historic location no longer exists (because the road has been closed) , null will be returned for the NEW_ROUTE_NAME, NEW_OFFSET_FROM and NEW_OFFSET_TO and an message inserted into the PROCESS_MSG column with a message similar to “Route location closed”.